CoryDHall/Nstagram/README.md

 [Details][phase-two]

 ### Phase 3: Likes, Comments, Tagging (~2 days)
 I will add routes to retrieve and set the data that interconnects the app (likes, comments, phototags, '@username', and '#hashtag').
-By the end of this phase the user will be able to interact with the content available to them.
+By the end of this phase the user will be able to interact with and set connections on the content available to them.

 [Details][phase-three]

-### Phase 4: Geotagging (~1-2 days)
+### Phase 4: 'Locations' (~1 day)
-I will integrate **Geokit** to add real location data to uploaded photos.
+I will add routes to allow users to **name** a location with their uploaded photos.
 I will then add routes to link and retrieve those associations.
-By the end of this phase the user will be able to enter a geotag with their photo and view other photos with the same location name.
+By the end of this phase the user will be able to enter a location with their photo and view other photos with the same location name.

 [Details][phase-four]

+### Phase 5: User/Hashtag Search (~1-2 days)
+I will add routes to retrieve results of partial/fuzzy searching.
+By the end of this phase, the user will be able to directly search for a user/hashtagg, or implicitly and dynamically search while creating a new comment.

+[Details][phase-five]

-### Phase 5: Receive notifications (~1-2 days)
+### Phase 6: Receive notifications (~1-2 days)
 I will add routes to retrieve interaction activity (new table rows linking to a user's associations).
 In Backbone, I will display a list of notifications.
 By the end of this phase, the user will be able to view a list of all interactions with their content and receive live visual feedback of new interactions.

-[Details][phase-five]
+[Details][phase-six]

 ### Bonus Features (TBD)
 - [ ] Filter/Edit Photos
 - [ ] View activity of followed users
+- [ ] Add real Geotags their photos
 - [ ] View a map of their photos' location data
 - [ ] Make their accounts private
 - [ ] Embed a live view of public content